EDITORIAL DEPARTMENT CONTACTS

-Submissions must include a brief biographical sketch (approximately 75 words) and a color photo for each author as a jpeg file at 300 dpi, and 4” x 5” in size or larger.
-(If any author is to be on the magazine cover, we will need a jpeg image at resolution 300 dpi and size 9 x 11” or larger.)
+Submissions must include a brief biographical sketch (approximately 75-100 (max) words) and a color photo for each author, submitted as a jpeg file at 300 dpi and 4” x 5” in size or larger.
+(If any author is to be on the magazine cover, we will need a jpeg image with a resolution of 300 dpi and a size of 9” x 11” or larger.)

 CLINICAL IMAGE REQUIREMENTS